Joey Meneses Player Props: Nationals vs. Rockies

 Joey Meneses At The Plate

-- Meneses has gotten a hit in five of eight games this season (62.5%), with multiple hits twice.
+- This year, Meneses has recorded at least one hit in six of nine games (66.7%), and had multiple hits twice.

 - Meneses has driven in a run in one game this year.

-- He has scored in four of eight games so far this year.
+- He has scored in four of nine games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.